Skip to main content

 TL;DR — Quick Answer

 You got your windows tinted in Calgary, and now you're heading to Vancouver for the long weekend.
 Or driving through Regina for work.
-Will your Alberta-legal tint cause problems at the border — or at a roadside stop?
-Here's the complete guide.
+Will your Alberta-legal tint cause problems at a roadside stop?
+Here's the complete guide — including the myth that sends people looking for this answer in the first place.

 Canadian Province Window Tint Laws: Quick Reference

 VLT = Visible Light Transmission.
 Higher VLT = lighter tint.
+Rear side windows and rear windshields are unrestricted across all six provinces, generally on the condition that the vehicle has both outside mirrors.
 Regulations are subject to change — verify with provincial authorities before long-distance travel.
 The above reflects regulations current as of 2026.

 How Enforcement Actually Works (Realistic Picture)